ppauel/typescript-discord-bot/src/interactions/select_menus/README.md

 - Channel - channels

 ### Creating an Interaction
-Interactions start with the bot [sending the select menu](https://discordjs.guide/message-components/select-menus.html#building-string-select-menus), to recive this interaction opon it being used follow the below steps:
+Interactions start with the bot [sending the select menu](https://discordjs.guide/message-components/select-menus.html#building-string-select-menus), to receive this interaction upon it being used follow the below steps:
 1. Create an interaction object
-	- `customIdPrefix` - Is used to identify the wich interactions should trigered
+	- `customIdPrefix` - Is used to identify the which interactions should triggered
 	- `run` - The functions which is called on the occurrence of the interaction
 ```ts
 // src/interactions/select_menus/string.ts